mwiens91/bam-to-mitochondrial-bam-pipeline/README.md

 (http://www.htslib.org/).

-The version of `pypeliner` on `pip` is likely outdated, so I recommend [installing the latest stable version from the respository](https://pypeliner.readthedocs.io/en/latest/installation.html).
+The version of `pypeliner` on `pip` is likely outdated, so I recommend [installing the latest stable version from the Pypeliner respository](https://pypeliner.readthedocs.io/en/latest/installation.html).

 Once you've done that run the main script with `./bam2MTbam.py`.